-Consider the PPO cost savings when you review Plan benefits, and if you live in these areas, check with the Plan to find out which local facilities and providers are PPO providers.
-Check with your physician to see if he or she has admitting privileges at a PPO hospital.
+Consider the PPO cost savings when you review Plan benefits.
+Check with the Plan to find out which local facilities and providers are PPO providers.
+Also, check with your physician to see if he or she has admitting privileges at a PPO hospital.